elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/about.md

 2. We then wrap our form with the `<Form />` component, providing the `form` that we have just created.
 3. Finally, we declared two fields with the `<UseField />` component, providing a unique `path` for each one of them.

-If you were to run this code in the browser and click on the "Submit" button nothing would happen as we haven't defined yet any handler to execute when submitting the form.
+If you were to run this code in the browser and click on the "Submit" button nothing would happen as we haven't defined any handler to execute when submitting the form.
 Let's do that now along with providing a `UserFormData` interface to the form, which we will get back in our `onSubmit` handler.

 ```js
 import { useForm, Form, UseField, FormConfig } from 'src/plugins/es_ui_shared/public';